Control 2.12: Supervision and Oversight (FINRA Rule 3110)

 Agent 365 Architecture Update

-Entra Agent ID's sponsorship model provides enforced human accountability for agent lifecycle, aligning with FINRA 3110 supervision requirements.
+Entra Agent ID's sponsorship model provides structured human accountability for agent lifecycle, aligning with FINRA 3110 supervision requirements (see Control 2.26).
 The three-role model (Owners, Sponsors, Managers) creates separation of duties where sponsors provide business oversight without technical modification rights.
 See Unified Agent Governance for sponsorship model configuration and FINRA 3110 alignment details.

 Objective